Skip to main content

 Does builder’s risk insurance cover liability?

 No, builder’s risk is a form of property coverage protecting your building, structures, and materials.
-It is not liability protection, you’ll need additional protection.
+It is not liability protection.
+You’ll need additional coverage to protect against liability threats.

 What is the difference between builder’s risk and wrap-up liability insurance?